Blackout (Lilin): Powers and abilities

-Blackout's demonic heritage endows him with supernatural powers of enhanced strength, resilience to injuries, and heightened reflexes which enable him to challenge both Ghost Rider and other superhumans.
+Blackout's demonic heritage gives him supernatural powers, including enhanced strength, durability, and reflexes.
 His eyesight is particularly sensitive even in total darkness which gives him superior night vision but can be exploited to temporarily blind him.
-His core ability allows him to immediately extinguish any source of light - be it natural or artificial - in his immediate vicinity; cloaking the affected area in an unnatural veil of darkness which acts as a sensory-deprivation field to anyone other than Blackout himself who gets caught within it.
+Blackout is able to immediately extinguish any source of light - be it natural or artificial - in his immediate vicinity; cloaking the affected area in an unnatural veil of darkness which acts as a sensory-deprivation field to everyone but himself.

 As a possible drawback due to the shadow-rooted nature of his abilities, Blackout's skin is extremely photosensitive.
 Exposure to harsh artificial sources can cause irritation, while exposure to direct sunlight or ultraviolet light results in severe burns and blisters.
 Prolonged exposure can prove potentially fatal.
 He also makes an effort to avoid large bodies of fire for the same reasons and lives an almost entirely nocturnal lifestyle.
 In addition to his demonic attributes, Blackout has had his canine teeth and fingernails replaced with razor-sharp mechanical prosthetics capable of easily rending through flesh and bone similar to a vampire.

-Beyond his gifts and augmentations, Blackout is highly experienced as a hand-to-hand combatant; able to take on opponents easily equal to him in strength and potentially win.
-As he has no formal martial training, Blackout's fighting techniques are more akin to a street wrestler than a soldier or professional fighter.
-Only a super-humanly strong fighter with superior martial skills and experience could potentially defeat him.
-Blackout's physical gifts also lend well to acrobatics; allowing him to traverse most environments and evade slow enemy attacks with superhuman agility and speed, though he can still be caught off-guard.